 Before we begin discussing the future of AI, a quick guide to what we mean by the terms Machine Learning (ML) and Artificial Intelligence (AI) because there is still confusion about what AI is, how it relates to modern analytics, and how it can be used to transform the customer experience with true personalisation.

 The term AI has been circulating, with different people having different definitions for what AI is, and its utility in the retail industry specifically.
 Depending on your source, AI is either the solution to every problem a retailer will ever face or a fashionable, expensive fad.

 From our years of experience developing retail systems, we believe the answer lies somewhere in the middle.
-AI is likely going to streamline many operations and increase efficiency, but it will not replace every process and won’t solve every problem because it is not designed to do everything.
+AI and analytics is likely going to streamline many operations and increase efficiency, but it will not replace every process and won’t solve every problem because it is not designed to do everything.

 True AI will have the ability to learn and make decisions independent – i.e. without the need for human intervention and, ultimately, does not exist yet.
 It is unlikely that retailers are going to start trusting millions of pounds’ worth of stocking decision-making to lines of code in the next few years, due to the limitations of any system.

 Any system that claims to utilise AI technology is likely using a sub-branch of AI known as machine learning and is much closer to what most companies will likely have in mind for digital transformations involving AI in retail, now and in the future.

 Machine learning is often presented as an example of the potential of AI in practice for retailers.
 The early AI pioneers developed algorithms that were used to analyse vast amounts of data, learn about patterns in the data and then make predictions about something related to that data.